-COMPONENT 1: MODERNIZATION OF DRAINAGE AREAS (US\$387 MILLION)
+COMPONENT 1: MODERNIZATION OF DRAINAGE AREAS (US\$375.2 MILLION)

-- 12. Many of the 57 pumping stations managed by MMDA are over 30 years old and no longer operate at full capacity.
-MMDA has carried out an inventory of its existing pumping stations and it is expected that this component will modernize about 36 existing pumping stations and in addition add about 20 new stations; the exact number and locations are to be determined during project implementation.
-Five pumping stations (Vitas, Balut, Paco, Tripa de Gallina and Labasan) are scheduled for implementation in the first year of the project (see Figure 1).
-The Department of Public Works and Highways will be responsible for the implementation of the component, in cooperation with the Metro Manila Development Authority. - 13.
+- 17. Many of the 57 pumping stations managed by MMDA are over 30 years old and no longer operate at full capacity.
+MMDA has carried out an inventory of its existing pumping stations and it is expected that this component will modernize about 36 existing pumping stations.
+In addition about 20 new stations will be constructed, with the exact number and locations to be determined during project implementation.
+Five pumping stations (Vitas, Balut, Paco, Tripa de Gallina and Labasan) are scheduled for implementation starting in the first year of the project.
+The Department of Public Works and Highways will be responsible for the implementation of the component, in cooperation with the Metro Manila Development Authority. - 18.
 As part of the modernization program pumps will be replaced with modern, more efficient, and higher capacity units.
-The design discharge determination will be underpinned by hydrological studies of the drainage areas and the best type of pump will be selected for each given situation, including submersible pumps, possibly with variable speed drive, as well as horizontal axial pumps. - 14.
+The design discharge determination will be underpinned by hydrological studies of the drainage areas and the best type of pump will be selected for each given situation, including submersible pumps, possibly with variable speed drive, as well as horizontal axial pumps. - 19.
 A program of dredging and cleaning of waterways and drainage systems and increasing the water retention capacity within the project drainage areas will also be developed and implemented.
-This could include rooftop rainwater collection, retention of drainage water in public areas such as basketball courts, parking garages, etc.
+This could include rooftop rainwater collection, retention of drainage water in public areas such as basketball courts, parking garages, etc. The component will also provide modern dredging and drainage cleaning equipment for DPWH and MMDA. - 20.
+Annexes D, E, and F provide details of the pumping stations in Metro Manila, the total number and location of the pumping stations that are expected to be included in the project, and the dredging requirements of the waterways associated with the five project year one (PY1) pumping stations.

-COMPONENT 2: MINIMIZING SOLID WASTE IN WATERWAYS (US\$47.4 MILLION)
+COMPONENT 2: MINIMIZING SOLID WASTE IN WATERWAYS (US\$48.0 MILLION)